Jump Ahead To:

 Moving to a new city is always challenging.
 And a large part of that challenge is looking for a place to live.
 There are so many things to consider when weighing your options-house styles, neighborhood safety, quality of schools, the convenience of location-it all can be quite overwhelming.

-That’s why we’ve done the research for you, so you don’t have to.
-You’ve no doubt seen our Portland City Guide, which includes a short section on a few of Portland’s most popular neighborhoods (oh, and by way of introduction, we’re Bellhops—movers in Portland, OR and throughout the country).
+That’s why we’ve researched the best neighborhoods for families in Portland, so you don’t have to.
+You’ve no doubt seen our Portland City Guide, which includes a short section on a few of Portland’s most popular neighborhoods (oh, and by way of introduction, we’re Bellhop—Portland movers and movers throughout the country).

-This list and our “Best Places to Live in Portland,” “Best Suburbs of Portland,” and our “Best Neighborhoods for Families in Portland” lists are more in-depth neighborhood guides meant to examine what it’s like living in each of these highlighted areas, with links to popular destinations, as well as available houses for sale and apartments for rent.
+This list is a more in-depth neighborhood guides meant to examine what it’s like living in each of these highlighted areas, with links to popular destinations, as well as available houses for sale and apartments for rent.

 This once-misfit city of self-proclaimed weirdos is the current hot-spot in the mainstream spotlight.
 With amazing restaurants, breweries, distilleries, coffee shops, events, music venues, art, and outdoor destinations, Portland is one of the best cities to live in, and each year its drawing thousands of new residents.